oh-lang/oh/wishlist.md

 in case they ever leave the class and could be consumed by someone else.

-TODO: are we sure about this?  inconsistency here isn't the worst thing if there's some confusion about how this works.
+TODO: are we sure about this?  inconsistency here isn't the worst thing if there's some confusion about how this works.  we could make it so that default names apply in argument objects, e.g., `(Value: ~value)`, but not inside of objects `[Value: value]`.

 ## common class methods